picheljitsu/HashHound/README.md

 4) Be modular; this script can be ran as a server, ran as an imported module or ran locally.

 5) Interoperate with the nsrllookup client.

+6) Be easy to use.
+Example, build the hash store and start a server listener:

+        import hashhound
+        store = nsrl_store(nsrl_file)
+        nsrlsvr.start(store,localhost,9120)

+ Obviously it's not there yet, but that's the desired direction and simplicity.